Reference Twice: A Simple and Unified Baseline for Few-Shot Instance Segmentation: Method

 \subsection{Generalization and Training Details}

-\textbf{FSIS.} The same losses in Mask2Former for classification and segmentation are used.
-Besides, we classify the dynamic class centers in the first reference using a cosine similarity cross-entropy loss, following ~\cite{yan2019meta,zhang2022meta}, to encourage centers to fall into the corresponding categories.

-\textbf{gFSIS.} The common practice in prior RPN-based works is to freeze most parameters and fine-tune the class head on a balanced sampled dataset of base and novel classes to retain base class knowledge.
+\textbf{FSIS and gFSIS.} The common practice in prior RPN-based work is to freeze most parameters and fine-tune the class head on a balanced sampled dataset of base and novel classes to retain base class knowledge.
 However, as observed in~\cite{dong2022incremental}, the DETR-like detector can barely generalize to novel classes with the input projection layer frozen.
-We figure the layer is class-specific because it transforms the channel dimension with one convolution, and channel features are essential in distinguishing different classes.
-To point out the significance of the layer in novel class learning, we term it as \textit{Class Adaptation Layer}, abbreviated to CAL, also shown in Fig.~\ref{fig:method}.
-We alleviate the catastrophic forgetting problem by simply fine-tuning CAL, object queries and the class head with all other parameters frozen and without additional modifications.
-Losses remain the same as in FSIS.
+We show the layer is class-specific as it transforms the channel dimension with one convolution, and channel features are essential in distinguishing different classes.
+To emphasize the significance of the layer in novel class learning, we term it as Class Adaptation Layer (CAL), as shown in Fig.~\ref{fig:method}.
+We also alleviate the catastrophic forgetting problem by simply fine-tuning CAL, object queries, and the class head with all other parameters frozen and without additional modifications.
+The same losses in Mask2Former for classification and segmentation are used.
+In addition, we classify the adaptive class prototypes in the first reference using a cosine similarity cross-entropy loss~\cite{yan2019meta,zhang2022meta} to encourage prototypes to fall into the corresponding categories.

-\textbf{iFSIS.} As we unfreeze an additional CAL layer, directly fine-tuning on very constrained novel class samples will inevitably lead to severe overfitting.
-To alleviate this problem, Incremental-DETR~\cite{dong2022incremental} utilizes knowledge distillation on both CAL and the class head and fine-tunes in a self-supervised manner.
-In contrast, to unify iFSIS and the other two settings in RefT, we only focus on CAL and adapt the base knowledge distillation loss (BKD loss) in ~\cite{dong2022incremental} to a class-enhanced version.
-Considering the role of CAL in class adaptation, more prominent class features are expected.
-To this end, according to their relative importance, we re-weight the features along spatial and channel dimensions.
-The degree of importance is measured by the absolute mean value of the pixel or channel, and the softmax activation is used as normalization.
-The channel and spatial re-weighting coefficients $\boldsymbol{R}_k^{C}$ and $\boldsymbol{R}_k^{S}$ are obtained from: